TiBillet/TiBillet-Cashless-V1-DEPRECATED/README.md

      python manage.py collectstatic
      python manage.py createsuperuser
      ```
+     - Exit the container ( ctrl + d )

+- Restart all the container :
+     ```
+     docker-compose down
+     docker-compose up -d
+     ```

- - log in to the admin panel.
+- log in to the admin panel in http://localhost:8000

- - Create one user for each Kivy Client
+- Create one user for each Kivy Client.
+- Create Master Card for each point of sale.
- - Créate articles
+- Créate articles.

 - La suite bientôt :) ...